jujufontch/Pub-lisher-Sub-scriber-Nodes/README.md

-Nodes with Pulisher and Subsciber
+NODES WITH PUBLISHER AND SUBSCRIBER

-talker listens to two ROS parameters v and d. talker publishes an AckermannDriveStamped message with the speed field equal to the v parameter and steering_angle field equal to the d parameter, and to a topic named drive. talker publishes as fast as possible.
+-Talker listens to two ROS parameters v and d.
-To test node, set the two ROS parameters through command line, a launch file, or a yaml file.
+-Talker publishes an AckermannDriveStamped message with the speed field equal to the v parameter and steering_angle field equal to the d parameter, and to a topic named drive.
-The second node will be named relay.cpp or relay.py and needs to meet these criteria:
+-Talker publishes as fast as possible.

-relay subscribes to the drive topic.
+-Relay subscribes to the drive topic.
-In the subscriber callback, take the speed and steering angle from the incoming message, multiply both by 3, and publish the new values via another AckermannDriveStamped message to a topic named drive_relay.
+-In the subscriber callback,  the speed and steering angle from the incoming message are both multiplied by 3, and  the new values are published  via another AckermannDriveStamped message to a topic named drive_relay.